List of South Indian film families

+South Indian cinema, is the segment of Indian cinema.
+It refers to the cinema of the four major film industries in South India; primarily engaged in making feature films in the four major languages of the region, namely — Telugu, Tamil, Kannada and Malayalam.
+They are often colloquially referred to as Tollywood, Kollywood, Sandalwood and Mollywood, respectively.

-There have been several families who have been involved in South Indian cinema in a variety of professions related to the industry.
-For actors who featured in predominantly Hindi films rather than South Indian films, see List of Hindi film clans.
-Below is an incomplete list of families that have been involved in South Indian cinema.
+This article lists notable families in the South Indian cinema, who have been involved in a variety of professions related to the film industry.
+For actors who featured in predominantly Hindi films rather than South Indian films, see List of Hindi film families.